-And here come the most common mistakes non-profesional movers make in the everyday life, and what you should do to avoid them (generally you will avoid all movers mistakes by hiring Best London Removals to do the removal job for you, but not all people are that wise):
+And here come the most common mistakes non-professional movers make in the everyday life, and what you should do to avoid them (generally you will avoid all movers mistakes by hiring Best London Removals to do the removal job for you, but not all people are that wise):

 1. Packing takes time – don’t forget it.

 Well, if you are to do the packing on your own, just plan it carefully.
-Packing, padding, and securing all the belongings in even the smallest apartment can take an unexpected amount of time.
+Packing, padding, and securing all the belongings in even the smallest flat can take an unexpected amount of time.
 You should make a list of your goods, divide them into categories and group them according to the packing boxes.

 Hiring professional packers, movers, and sometimes cleaners is a good option, but not everyone is willing to trust outsiders for the job.
 Anyway, don’t forget that being unprepared when the moving trucks arrive is never a good idea.

 2. Take your most valuable personal belongings with you

 A moving mistake people often make is to pack their documents and/or valuables with other stuff, forgetting that in most cases they would not accompany them on the way.

 3. Make the proper estimation of the goods to be moved

 Figuring out the exact total volume of the items that need to be moved can be tricky.
 In general, it’s a job best left to experts.
 Good moving companies will send a representative round to your home or flat for an on-site appraisal before offering an exact quote.
 Beware of those who offer figures over the phone.
 You might end up paying a lot more of the quoted amount.

 Underestimating volumes can also be a problem when moving to storage.
 There are few things worse than arranging to get heavy furniture and other items to a storage site, unloading, and then realizing the only available unit is too small.
 If in doubt, be generous when estimating the amount of space you’ll need.
 Having too much is always better than having too little!